CMSgov/dpc-app/README.md

 Before building the app or running any tests, the decrypted secrets must be available as environment variables.

-In order to encrypt and decrypt configuration variables, you must create a `.vault_password` file in the root directory.
+In order to encrypt and decrypt configuration variables, you must create a `.vault_password` file in the project root directory.
 Contact another team member to gain access to the vault password.

 Run the following to decrypt the encrypted files:

 ```sh
 make secure-envs
 ```

 If decrypted successfully, you will see the decrypted data in new files under `/ops/config/decrypted` with the same names as the corresponding encrypted files.